 This part of the codebook contains variables pertaining to the Historical V-Dem data collection.
 A maximum of 91 countries are included in the sample (see the country table), but some variables (in particular C type variables) cover fewer countries, as coding is still ongoing.
-For more information on the Historical V-Dem project, please refer to the Organization and Management document or https://www.v-dem.net/en/historical/.
+For more information on the Historical V-Dem project, please refer to the Organization and Management document or the Historical V-Dem page.
 The vast majority of questions coded by Historical V-Dem are V-Dem indicators previously coded back to 1900, and these indicators are found in other sections of the codebook with merged time series extending all the way from 1789 to the present.
 In this part of the codebook, however, you will find the following types of variables, all of which have "v3" (rather than "v2") as the variable prefix: